Body corporate manager

 A body corporate manager engaged when there is no committee is authorised to carry out all the functions of a committee and to exercise all committee powers.
 The body corporate manager makes the decisions that a committee would usually make.

-See sections 58 to 62 of the Body Corporate and Community Management (Standard Module) Regulation 2008 (and equivalent sections in other regulation modules) for more information on the responsibilities of a manager during and at the end of a contract.
+See sections 74 to 78 of the Standard Module regulation for more about the responsibilities of a manager during and at the end of a contract.

 Managing administrative and sinking funds